geoserver/geoserver-history/doc/en/user/source/data/app-schema/mapping-file.rst

 In practice it is mandatory to provide an OASIS catalog because the implementation otherwise has difficulty resolving relative imports in schema files.

+GML 3.1.1 is distributed with GeoServer and does not need to be included in the catalog.

 ``targetTypes``